Weighted Blankets for Autism

 Sleep is an area of typical functioning that can be greatly impacted by the symptoms and behaviors present in ASD.
 For both children and adults, falling and staying asleep may be difficult if hypersensitivity to surroundings is present.
 This sleep disruption can cause problem areas to seem amplified and decrease the likelihood of waking rested.
 This cycle can progressively worsen if the pattern continues untreated, creating any number of new problems.
 So what, then, can be done to improve sleep and decrease symptoms by ending the cycle of disturbances?

 The use of weighted blankets as a form of deep pressure therapy is a treatment option for improving sleep that has become popular due to its resounding success with those on the spectrum.
 Weighted blankets can be used for children or adults.
 The use of weight as a therapeutic technique is relatively low risk if applied appropriately and is accessible at a low cost in comparison to other treatment options.
-The use of items such as weighted blankets for autism during sleep can promote a sense of safety and security, much like being held.
+The use of weighted blankets for autism during sleep can promote a sense of safety and security, much like being held.
 Deep, or pressured, touch calms, relaxes the body, and encourages the production of serotonin, a neurotransmitter, which is later converted by the body into melatonin prompting tiredness and sleep in a natural cycle.
 In other words, this deep pressure encourages the brain and body to work together to create a healthy, typical sleep cycle.
 For those on the spectrum, the heaviness of a weighted blanket can reduce hypersensitivity and promote physical and mental calmness.

 SEPARATING MYTH FROM TRUTH WITH WEIGHTED BLANKETS FOR AUTISM